evizbiz/earth.eviz.biz/ReadMe.md

 ## Open Street Map Weather WebSocket (Socket.io) demo. comparing Leaflet and OpenLayers3

 Provides a popup / layover / marker containing local weather conditions for selected location.
-Client single-left-mouse-click should emit lat-lon coord. to server which then converts to quadtree cell index and searches for data in a quadtree indexed hash cache.
-If the cache does not currently contan the location of interest, a REST API date fetch is perform from the NOAA National Weather Service and/or the Open Weather Map service.
+Browser client single-left-mouse-click should emit lat-lon coord. to server which then converts to quadtree cell index and searches for data in a quadtree indexed hash cache.
+If the cache does not currently contain the location of interest, a REST API date fetch is perform from the NOAA National Weather Service and/or the Open Weather Map service.
 The cache is also populated via regular updates from the weather services.